trailblazer/trailblazer.github.io/gems/operation/2.0/representer.md

 In Trailblazer, the normal workflow is to deserialize (parse) incoming data into an object graph, then validate this data structure, then persist parts of it.
 Transforming the incoming data into one or many objects is done by a representer.

-Normally, this happens internally in the Reform object, which receives the data in `validate` and then uses an automatically infered representer to parse the data onto itself.
+Normally, this happens internally in the Reform object, which receives the data in `validate` and then uses an automatically inferred representer to parse the data onto itself.

 However, let's discuss representers first and ignore the validation layer.